|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On April 5, 1944 this A-20 took off piloted by Taylor on a strike mission against Hollandia.

-During 1988-1991, parts of this A-20 were used in the RAAF restorations of DB-7B "J is for Jessica" A28-8 and A-20G "Hell'N Pelican II" 42-86786.
-Until 2002, the remaining pieces of salvaged parts were placed into storage at RAAF Point Cook.
+Afterwards, the remaining parts were placed into storage at RAAF Point Cook.
 During 2002, remaining parts of this aircraft were possibly disposed, traded or sold by the RAAF to Precision Aerospace (Precision Airmotive).

 Pacific Aircraft Wrecks page 50 (lower)